krakenjs/zoid/README.md

   By all means!
 But please raise an issue first if it's more than a small change, to discuss the feasibility.

+- **Is this different to [react-frame-component](https://github.com/ryanseddon/react-frame-component)?**

+  Yes. `react-frame-component` allows you to render html into a sandboxed iframe on the same domain. `xcomponent` is geared around sharing functionality from one domain to another, in a cross-domain iframe.